rabauke/mpl/README.md

 MPL is a header-only library.
 Just copy the `mpl` directory containing all header files to a place, where the compiler will find it, e.g., `/usr/local/include`.
-As MPL is built on MPI, a MPI implementation needs to be installed, e.g., [Open MPI](https://www.open-mpi.org/) or [MPICH](https://www.mpich.org/).
+As MPL is built on MPI, an MPI implementation needs to be installed, e.g., [Open MPI](https://www.open-mpi.org/) or [MPICH](https://www.mpich.org/).